mxndyxu/dsc232-waymo-group-project/README.md

 evaluator_deep = RegressionEvaluator(labelCol="target_dx_1s", predictionCol="prediction", metricName="rmse")
 rmse_deep_x = evaluator_deep.evaluate(pred_deep_x)
 ```

+The tuned model was evaluated using the same train-test split and RMSE metric as the baseline model.
+Comparing these two configurations allowed us to assess the tradeoff between model complexity and generalization performance, and determine whether the additional capacity improved trajectory prediction accuracy on unseen data.

 ### Model 2: PCA + XGBoost Regression
 The second model extended the XGBoost regression pipeline by incorporating Principal Component Analysis (PCA) for dimensionality reduction before model training.
 The goal of this approach was to reduce feature dimensionality, improve computational efficiency, and evaluate whether compressed trajectory representations could preserve predictive performance.